 Cloud adoption and, even more so, multicloud adoption, is not a destination.
 It is a journey, which comes part and parcel with difficult discussions and high-impact decisions and changes.
 At the same time, it also holds wonderful results to the bottom line for the organisation – if approached with the correct partner.

-By Pierre de Leeuw, business unit head – Platform & Advisory Services at First Technology Digital
+By Pierre de Leeuw, business unit head – Cloud & Migration Services at First Technology Digital